scheeloong/scheeloong.github.io/_contents/02-research.md

 Exploration-Exploitation Tradeoff:
     Deciding whether to recommend popular items (exploitation) or rare items (exploration).
-    Recommending rare items allows us to learn more about a user's personal preference and

 Active Learning:
     During the exploration phase, which items do I recommend